danielharrell/SumLect2015/Lost_Idea_LA.md

 This suspicion of content can also come from the opposite direction, so to speak: by what we take to threaten liberal education, or indeed any form of education.
-For leaving headlines aside, along with the proposal of my lecture, this threat can seem to reflect a kind of triumph of content over context, from college rankings and scorecards at the start, to tests and grades at the end, making the very meaning of education a matter of data-driven results; and a choice against liberal education the answer to a question never asked.
+For leaving headlines aside, this threat can seem to reflect a kind of triumph of content over context, from college rankings and scorecards at the start, to tests and grades at the end, making the very meaning of education a matter of data-driven results; and a choice against liberal education the answer to a question never asked.
 Or we might conceive this threat in economic terms, reducing education to just another a product with a price in the global marketplace.
 Against all this, the first thing we might think to say in defense of education is that products are not enough, results are not enough, answers are not enough, content is not enough.

 Defenses of liberal education, accordingly, have generally made education a matter of context rather than content.
-Perhaps the most common way of doing this is to locate learning not in a set of subjects, but instead in the self.
+And the most common way of doing this is to locate learning not in a set of subjects, but instead in the self.
 Thus it is said that "the maturation of the student---not information transfer---is the real purpose of colleges and universities."[^NelsonInfoTransfer] Or that "if we are to navigate skillfully the turbulent changes of the twenty-first century, we must educate students not only to process information effectively, but to think wisely and well."[^Creighton]

 [^NelsonInfoTransfer]:<http://blogs.sjc.edu/christopher-nelson/2014/12/11/looking-value-college-wrong/>